NREL/HPC/docs/Documentation/Applications/starccm.md

 # Running STAR-CCM+ Software

-Simcenter STAR-CCM+ is a multiphysics CFD software that enables CFD engineers to model the complexity and explore the possibilities of products operating under real-world conditions.For information about the software's features, see the [STAR-CCM+ website](https://mdx.plm.automation.siemens.com/star-ccm-plus).
+Simcenter STAR-CCM+ is a multiphysics CFD software that enables CFD engineers to model the complexity and explore the possibilities of products operating under real-world conditions.
+For information about the software's features, see the [STAR-CCM+ website](https://mdx.plm.automation.siemens.com/star-ccm-plus).

 STAR-CCM+ are installed on both Eagle and Kestrel but it is not supported on Vermillion and Swift.
 The network